Ways to keep outdoor curtains from blowing in the wind:

 The draped effect allows the wind to blow over the curtains, reducing the dragging.

 Tab top curtains with deep cuts are ideal for outdoor use.
-You can find some pretty tab top curtains for cheap on Amazon.
-Take a look!
+You can find some pretty tab top curtains on Amazon.

 Make Wind Slits